Help, our relationship is about to end!

 A separation has many consequences

 When the dream of family happiness is shattered and the relationship falls apart, it is not uncommon for this to be associated with an emotional rollercoaster ride.
 Perhaps you ask yourself whether anything can still be salvaged?
-Or how things should continue if you draw a line in the sand and go your separate ways?
-Despite the emotional chaos and state of emergency, you should think through the consequences of a separation objectively and calmly and include all important aspects in your considerations early on.
+Or how things should continue if you draw a line and go your separate ways?
+Despite the emotional chaos and state of emergency, you should think through the consequences of a separation objectively and calmly and include all important aspects in your considerations at an early stage.

 Image